xg284/CS-2110/README.md

-# CS-2110 at Cornell University
+# CS 2110 at Cornell University
 Object-Oriented Programming and Data Structures